pingcap/docs-cn/grafana-tikv-dashboard.md

 - Storage ReadPool CPU: The CPU utilization of the `storage read pool` thread
 - Coprocessor CPU: The CPU utilization of the `coprocessor` thread
 - RocksDB CPU: The CPU utilization of the RocksDB thread
-- Split check CPU: The CPU utilization of the `split check` thread
 - GC worker CPU: The CPU utilization of the `GC worker` thread
-- Snapshot worker CPU: The CPU utilization of the `snapshot worker` thread
+- BackGround worker CPU: The CPU utilization of the `background worker` thread

 ## PD